While covering dysfunctions in team development, I realized that this subject is worth a second post.

 When we work simultaneously in two projects, we think that we dedicate 50% of our time to “Project A”, and the other 50% go to “Project B”.

 Well, that doesn’t happen.
 First, changing the context eats up some time.
 As human beings, we need time to stop focusing on “Project A” and gearing up for “Project B”.
 After all, you need to get updated on Project B’s developments while you were dedicated to Project A.

-I really like April Perry’s chart on time wasted due to changing contexts.
-Check out April’s graph below.
+I really like Todd Herman’s chart (available in this article from April Perry) on time wasted due to changing contexts.
+Check out the graph below.

 Besides, no one is 100% at their best every single day.
 We all have good days and bad days.
 You’ll eventually need to arrive a little later or leave earlier.
 After all, yes, we are human beings, not “resources”!

 “All work and no play makes Jack a dull boy”